bwLehrpool/dnbd3/README.md

             rpm-build
 ```

-Note that `afl` is not available on CentOS 8 and should be built from the [original sources](https://github.com/google/AFL).
+Note that `afl` is not available on CentOS 8 and the likes and should be built from the [original sources](https://github.com/google/AFL).

 #### CentOS 7 with Linux kernel 3.10.x
 Before any required preliminaries can be installed, enable the `epel` package repository with the following command line calls: